sachinchoolur/lightGallery/site-astro/src/content/docs/video-facades.md

 ---
 title: 'Video facades'
-description: 'Provider video slides load as lightweight poster facades — the YouTube, Vimeo or Wistia iframe is created only when the user presses play.'
+description: 'Provider video slides load as lightweight poster facades, the YouTube, Vimeo or Wistia iframe is created only when the user presses play.'
 lead: 'Poster-first video slides: the provider iframe loads only when the user presses play.'
 date: 2026-08-07T00:00:00.000Z
 draft: false